Tenure-track Faculty Positions in Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering in the School of Engineering at the University of New Mexico invites applications to fill two tenure-track faculty positions at the Assistant or Associate Professor level to begin in Fall 2019.
-Areas of interest include: Computer Engineering (embedded and real-time systems, hardware and cyber-physical security, Internet of Things, data science, quantum computing, machine learning, cloud computing, artificial intelligence, FPGAs, VLSI); and Electrical Engineering (microelectronics, power systems, smart grid, high power & RF electronics, photonics, optical communications, space and satellite systems, cyber-physical systems, quantum devices and systems, neuromorphic hardware).
+The Department of Electrical and Computer Engineering in the School of Engineering at the University of New Mexico invites applicants to fill tenure-track faculty positions at the Assistant or Associate Professor level to begin in Fall 2020.
+Our focus areas, contingent upon funding, are:

 The department has state-of-the-art facilities, and its proximity facilitates collaboration with Sandia National Laboratories, Los Alamos National Laboratory, and the Air Force Research Laboratory.
 The research expenditures of ECE and associated research centers are over $30 million/year.